sapegin/washingcode-book/manuscript/book.md

 }
 ```

 Here the `category` variable is used to store a category ID, a list of products in a category, and a list of filtered products.
+This function isn’t completely hopeless because it’s short, but imagine more code between reassignments.

 This case is the easiest to fix: we need to use separate variables for each value: